joshua-cooper/config-ng/README.md

       you go to definition on part of it. (should be fixed in next release)
 - [ ] Refresh codelens scoped per client (not currently supported in `vim.lsp.codelens.refresh`)
+- [ ] Fix c-n, c-p with 1 (or any?) match when using `fuzzy` completeopt.
+      Currently the first is skipped.
 - [ ] BiDi support <https://github.com/neovim/neovim/issues/553>
   - [ ] Isolate statusline components (filename, each flag, etc.)
   - [ ] Independent statusline alignment for vertical splits